 - Make it easy on yourself.
 You don’t have to make your own caramel for this caramel corn recipe.
 You can use a drizzle of your favorite store-bought caramel.

 - Double or triple the recipe if you want to share this with friends!

 - How to store: Store in an airtight food storage container after the caramel has cooled on the popcorn for 5 days.

 Looking for a sweet-and-salty treat to enjoy while handing out candy to trick-or-treaters this Halloween?
 Look no farther than this delectable Halloween Caramel Corn, which is made in a flash!

-- 3 tablespoons popping corn
+- 3 tablespoons popcorn kernels